sosise/sosise-docs/documentation/artisan.md

 }
 ```

-In this example, if you don't pass options to the command default values will be taken `false`, `29.12.2020`, `%today-date%`
+In this example, if you don't pass options to the command, default values will be taken: `false`, `'29.12.2020'`, and today's date.

-### Required options
+### Required Options

-Next, let's take a look at an `required` option.
-Example below:
+Next, let's take a look at a required option:

 ```typescript
 /**